trzsz/trzsz-ssh/README.en.md

   # The automatically save path for tsz downloading, the default is empty which poping up a folder dialog.
   DefaultDownloadPath = ~/Downloads

+  # The global drag file upload command, note that the priority configured in ~/.ssh/config is higher.
+  DragFileUploadCommand = trz -y

   # When searching and selecting servers with tssh, the theme and colors.
   PromptThemeLayout = simple